The author is a guitarist and bassist with over 35 years of experience as a musician.

-Musicians such as Tony Iommi of Black Sabbath and Angus Young of AC/DC put this guitar on the map, and for decades guitarists have flocked to the SG for its sound, looks and of course that awesome Gibson vibe.
-It is a true classic among classics in the guitar world, and if you play anything from hard rock to heavy metal the SG design might have exactly what you are looking for.
+Musicians such as Tony Iommi of Black Sabbath and Angus Young of AC/DC put this guitar on the map, and for decades guitarists have flocked to the SG for its sound, looks, and of course that awesome Gibson vibe.
+It is a true classic among classics in the guitar world, and if you play anything from hard rock to heavy metal the SG design might be exactly what you are looking for.

 Unfortunately, while it is worth every dime, the SG comes with a price tag that’s a little too steep for some players.
 So, Epiphone gives us the G-400, their version of the Gibson SG.
-Epiphone is owned by Gibson, and makes some of the best budget alternatives to Gibson guitars.
+Epiphone is owned by Gibson and makes some of the best budget alternatives to Gibson guitars.

 This might make the comparison seem a little unfair from the beginning.
 Gibson is one of the finest guitar companies in the world, and Epiphone specializes in affordable guitars for beginners and intermediate players.
 It's a no-brainer, right?

 Maybe not.
-I have long been of the opinion that you don't need to spend a bunch of cash to grab a great guitar, and I think Epiphone is one of those brands that proves my point.
+I have long been of the opinion that you don't need to spend a bunch of cash to grab a great guitar, and I think Epiphone is one of those brands that prove my point.
 So, the question isn't so much which guitar is better, but which is better for your needs and budget.

 Birth of the SG

 You might not know this, but the Gibson SG design first came about as a replacement for the Gibson Les Paul.
-In the late 1950s the Fender Stratocaster was giving Gibson heavy competition in the solid-body guitar market, so they set about redesigning a Les Paul with a lighter double-cutaway design that might be a little more appealing to then-modern players.
+In the late 1950s, the Fender Stratocaster was giving Gibson heavy competition in the solid-body guitar market, so they set about redesigning a Les Paul with a lighter double-cutaway design that might be a little more appealing to then-modern players.

 All of that information can bail you out if you find yourself on Jeopardy! but you might be wondering how it’s going to help you choose between Epiphone and Gibson.
-The point is the SG has a long lineage behind it, and in many ways the G-400 is a continuation of the magic Gibson created when it launched the original Les Paul SG.
+The point is the SG has a long lineage behind it, and in many ways, the G-400 is a continuation of the magic Gibson created when it launched the original Les Paul SG.